'Bitter Harvest' is believed to be first motion picture portrayal of the Holodomor.

 Likewise, annual commemorations of the “Holodomor” have been limited to gatherings of Ukrainians in their native land and the diaspora, whose ancestors witnessed Joseph Stalin’s 1930s-era forced famine in the Breadbasket of Europe.

-Now, with Bitter Harvest, a feature film starring Max Irons, Samantha Barks, Terence Stamp, and Tamer Hassan, the Ukrainian word Holodomor, meaning “death by hunger,” may take its place in the public consciousness next to the Hebrew word Shoah.
+But Bitter Harvest, a 2017 film starring Max Irons, Samantha Barks, Terence Stamp, and Tamer Hassan, fills the cinematic void.

 Rather than sending Ukrainians to forced labor and death camps, as Hitler did with Jews and other “non-Aryans,” Stalin pursued an economic policy that pretty much let Ukrainians die on their own land and in their own homes.

-The entire ordeal left some four and a half million dead (some put the figure much higher).
+The entire ordeal left at least 3 million dead (some put the figure higher).
+The Ukrainian word Holodomor means “death by hunger.”

 Bitter Harvest is a fictional love story, but the tale of Yuri, a young artist played by Irons, and his childhood sweetheart, Natalka, is set against a background that is all too real in its historicity.

-“Although my character is fictitious it’s actual real life accounts of people who went through this,” Barks, who plays Natalka, said before the New York premiere of the film last week.
+“Although my character is fictitious it’s actual real life accounts of people who went through this,” said Barks, who plays Natalka, in a 2017 interview.

 Ihnatowycz, whose family fled Ukraine in the 1940s, recognized that while there have been a few documentaries and some Ukrainian-language films portraying the Holodomor, there have not been many, or perhaps any, English-language features telling the tragic story.